MidnightDreamerX17/skill20/Magic/README.md

 **Spell Focus** *(Rod / Staff / Wand)* - The user must have the magic potential skill that corresponds to the spell focus, but a skill level of 1 is sufficient to utilize the full power.
 The caster level of the spell effect is equal to the caster level of the one who crafted the spell focus.
 If the user has the spell memorized, then they can spend spell energies to add charges to the spell focus at a rate of one per day.
 The crafting cost for one use of the spell must also be paid to add the charge.
 Once all charges in the spell focus are used up, the spell focus is vaporized.

 **Scroll** - The reader must make a skill check to read the scroll with a difficulty of 12 + (Spell Circle * 2).
 The caster level is the minimum required to be able to cast the spell normally, so for example, a Scroll of Identify has a caster level of 1.
 Once the spell is cast, the scroll is vaporized.
 If the skill check fails or if concentration is broken, the scroll is preserved.
+In addition to the effective caster level, scrolls have another key difference to papers.
+A Wizard Scroll can be inserted into a Wizard Spellbook, taking one hour and no skill check, in order to permanently become part of that spellbook.
+Likewise for Illusionist Scrolls and Illusionist Spellbooks.

 ## Crafting Spellcasting Items